TheHive-Project/Zerofox2TH/README.md

 ### Use cases

-- Check for new open alerts every 10 minutes (`-l 15` is used to be sure to retrieve all alerts created in the last 10 minutes) :
+- Add a cron job to check for new open alerts every 10 minutes (`-l 15` is used to be sure to retrieve all alerts created in the last 10 minutes) :

 ```
 */10    *   *   *   * /path/to/zf2th.py find -l 15